nhunghoang0201/Segmenting-Customers-to-Optimize-Marketing-Strategies-for-an-E-commerce-Company-using-Python/README.md

 ## 📌 1.
 Background & Overview
 #### 1.1.
 Situation
 SuperStore is a global retail company with a massive customer base.
 As the Christmas and New Year holidays approach, the Marketing department wants to launch appreciation campaigns to recognize and retain loyal customers while also converting high-potential customers into loyal ones.
 Given the large dataset, manual segmentation is no longer feasible.
-Therefore, a data-driven approach using the RFM model is employed to identify valuable customer segments.
+Therefore, **a data-driven approach using the RFM model is employed to identify valuable customer segments**.

 #### 1.2.
 Complication
 - The exponential growth in the volume of customer data has made manual segmentation using Excel no longer feasible.
 The company requires a systematic, data-driven approach to effectively segment customers